Querying

 THE BOOK OF HOURS

-When 42-year-old environmentalist Jacaranda James accidentally time travels from 2019 Los Angeles to 1999 Paris and assumes her 22-year-old identity, she must reboot her relationship with her dead mother, reconnect with her soon-to-be-ex husband, and silence her overactive inner critic – all in order to ensure her daughter’s future existence.
-But after she overshoots her return to the present, can she get back to the past in time to save her true love’s life?
+When environmentalist Jacaranda James travels 20 years into the past and assumes her 22-year-old identity in Paris, she must reboot her relationship with her dead mother and reconnect with the younger version of her soon-to-be-ex husband – all in order to ensure her daughter’s existence.
+But after she accidentally boomerangs to the future, can she get back in time to save her true love’s life?
 Complete at 78,000 words, THE BOOK OF HOURS would sit comfortably on a shelf with Emma Straub’s THIS TIME TOMORROW and Matt Haig’s THE MIDNIGHT LIBRARY.

 An “engrossing, well-written time travel tale that somehow manages to be a charming coming-of-age story and, at the same time, a wistful, thoughtful meditation on love, aging, intimacy, regret, and the body.
 Rachel Lincoln Sarnoff dips in and out of the past with ease and skill.” - Charles Yu, author of INTERIOR CHINATOWN